tiagocostapt/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_03_lab_ak.md

 1. At the top of the portal, select the **Cloud Shell** icon to open a new shell instance.

+    > **Note**: The **Cloud Shell** icon is represented by a greater than symbol and underscore character.

+1. If this is your first time opening the **Cloud Shell** by using your subscription, a **Welcome to Azure Cloud Shell Wizard** will appear that allows you to configure **Cloud Shell** for first-time usage.
+Perform the following actions in the wizard:

+    1. A dialog box will appear that prompts you to create a new Storage Account to begin using the shell.
+Accept the default settings and select **Create storage**.

+    1. Wait for the **Cloud Shell** to finish its first-time setup procedures before moving forward with the lab.

+    > **Note**: If you do not see the configuration options for the **Cloud Shell**, this is most likely because you are using an existing subscription with this course's labs.
+The labs are written from the presumption that you are using a new subscription.

 1. In the **Cloud Shell** command prompt at the bottom of the portal, type in the following command and press Enter to list all resource groups in the subscription:

     ```